Oslo, August 31st

 Oslo, August 31st (Oslo, 31. august) is a 2011 Norwegian drama film directed by Joachim Trier.
 It is the second film, along with Reprise (2006) and The Worst Person in the World (2021), in Trier's Oslo trilogy.
 The film is a homage to, and loosely based on Pierre Drieu La Rochelle's novel Will O' the Wisp (1931) and Louis Malle's feature film The Fire Within (1963).

 The film premiered at the 2011 Cannes Film Festival.
 It won the Best Film and Best Cinematography awards at the Stockholm International Film Festival (SIFF).
 It received widespread critical acclaim, and was one of three films on the Norwegian shortlist for submissions to the 84th Academy Awards for Best Foreign Language Film.

+The film's title references the International Overdose Awareness Day, an annual event to raise awareness, held on August 31st.